 Eruptions aren’t common, but when they do happen, they can shoot water up to 15 feet (4.6 meters) in the air.
 The best time to see Morning Glory Pool is early morning when the sun casts a beautiful glow on the water.

 Riverside Geyser is one of the more reliable geysers in Yellowstone, with eruption every 6 to 10 hours.
 It’s located on the edge of the Firehole River, hence its name.

 When Riverside Geyser erupts, water can reach heights of 30 feet (9 meters).
 Riverside Geyser is a cone-type geyser and is one of only a few geysers in the world that regularly issues a vertical stream of water from a river or other body of water.

-Riverside Geyser is also one of only two geysers known to have a sinter deposit underwater.
+Riverside Geyser is also one of only two with a sinter deposit underwater.
 Eruptions at Riverside Geyser can last from 1 to 8 minutes.
 The geyser usually starts with one or two large jets followed by many smaller ones that spray water onto the bank and river beyond.

 See Related: Visiting Yellowstone in Winter

 5. Great Fountain Geyser – Lower Geyser Basin